 Home and apartment vacancy rates are 8.6% in Lower West Side.
 NeighborhoodScout analysis shows that this rate is lower than 44.8% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-One of the unique characteristics of the Lower West Side neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.0% of the neighborhoods in America.
+The Lower West Side neighborhood stands out for having an average per capita income lower than 99.0% of the neighborhoods in the United States.
 The Lower West Side neighborhood also has a greater percentage of children living in poverty (80.3%) than found in 99.4% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 There are more people living in the Lower West Side neighborhood employed as sales and service workers (60.4%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.